 The police officer has issued you a ticket, formally called a Notice to Appear and Complaint.
 This complaint outlines the charge(s) alleged against you.
 On the left side of the ticket, the officer assigned a date for your appearance in Butte City Court.
 You are expected to appear on the assigned date between 8:15 a.m. and 9:00 a.m. to register for open court.
-Open Court begins at 9:00 a.m. each morning, Monday-Thursday.
-Failure to appear may result in the suspension of your Driver’s License and/or a warrant for your arrest.
+Open Court begins at 9:00 a.m. each morning, Monday-Friday.
+Failure to appear will result in a warrant for your arrest.
 If the assigned date is inconvenient, you may call (406) 497-6365 to reschedule.

 WHAT TO DO IF YOU ARE CHARGED WITH A MISDEMEANOR OFFENSE?

 All criminal cases filed in Butte City Court are misdemeanors.
 A misdemeanor is an offense punishable by or no more than 1 year in jail and no more than a $1,500 fine.
 Most of the charges filed in this court carry a maximum penalty of 6 months in jail and a $500 fine.
 The Judge will inform you of the minimum and maximum penalties for your specific charge(s) when you appear in court.
 Convictions for traffic violations are reported to the Montana Department of Justice Motor Vehicle Division.